 Freaks and Geeks: Teenage girl spends time learning that an old army jacket and playing hookey is more important to her than academia and general adoration.
 Her younger brother spends the same time contemplating how it's possible to be adored at all.

-A drunk guy asks his friend to do his job for him.
+Season One: A drunk guy asks his friend to do his job for him.
 Then he gets killed by a pig, his friend gets beheaded, a jerk ends up on the throne, and everyone starts grabbing expensive headgear and trying to tell everyone else to kneel.
 Meanwhile, on the other side of the ocean, a girl sets things on fire.

-Game of Thrones Season Two: Five guys with expensive headgear wave swords at each other.
+Season Two: Five guys with expensive headgear wave swords at each other.
 Very young girls make inappropriate friendships with older men.
 A bunch of guys in black take a road trip to someplace cold.
 Across the ocean, countless people die over a young girl's pets.

 Garth Marenghis Darkplace: A talentless horror writer with a huge ego presents (with added cast interviews) an awful television show from The Eighties that he wrote, directed, and starred in, claiming that it is a masterpiece.